dguisadom/SevenSegments/readme.md

 # CHANGELOG.

+* 1.1.0  (27/April/2020):
+        * Fixed number limitation on printNumber(int number) method.
+        * Added the posibility to enable DP on printNumber method.

 * 1.0.0  (26/April/2020):
 	* First release.
 Full functional to print numbers on a seven segment common cathode display.